Revolving credit vs business overdraft: which is right for your business?

 The short answer

+If you regularly borrow less than £10,000 for a few days at a time and your overdraft limit is comfortably sufficient, the overdraft is probably fine.
 If you need more than your current limit provides, need a facility you can rely on without annual renewal uncertainty, want to borrow independently of your bank account, or need higher borrowing capacity for growth, stock, or seasonal peaks, a revolving credit facility is worth understanding properly.

 What they have in common